rstemmer/musicdb/docs/source/usage/install.rst

 The missing ``id3edit`` tool is part of MusicDB.
 It's installation is described in this documentation later on.
+Since MusicDB 7.1.0 id3edit is optional.
+It is only required by the :doc:`/mod/extern` module which is used to export the music collection onto an external storage device like an SD card or a Smartphone.

 Download MusicDB
 ^^^^^^^^^^^^^^^^